 Have you ever been to a wedding where the guests rustle their feet during the ceremony exit?
-Recessional seem dull, bland and solemn leaving you bored out of your mind?
+Recessional seem dull, bland, and solemn leaving you bored out of your mind?
 Postlude wedding songs are the perfect transition from recessional into the reception.
-They keep the guests, making exit fast and interesting.
+They keep the guests, making the exit fast and interesting.

 These are not songs you’ll normally include in your program but they do the job.
 See our comprehensive list of the best wedding departure songs for you.

 A postlude song is the wedding music between recession and reception.
 Postlude songs aid celebratory continuity from wedding ceremony to reception.